miRcuit/miRCuit/README.md

 ### _Important Notes About Uploaded File Formats:_
 * The files you upload must be in **CSV format** and consist of two columns.
 The first column should contain the names of your molecules under the heading "**Annotation**," and the second column should include the fold changes under the heading "**log2FoldChange**."
 * Before uploading your files, please review the "_Example_Files_" under the miRCuit repository or check the "_Examine the example file format_" section in the interface (The p-value column is not required).
+If you wish, you can also run the program using the example files.
 * Please ensure that the capitalization and spacing match the example exactly.

 ### Analysis Outputs